pwnaccelerator/pwnaccelerator.github.io/_posts/2018-06-15-webusb-yubico-disclosure.markdown

 what we had.
 Also that they were working with Google without telling us.

-So to get this clear: Yubico had internally replicated our work, contacted us to gather information about what we have not released so far, asked us for help to create a PoC, BUT DID NOT TELL US ANYTHING ABOUT THEIR INTENTIONS?
+So to get this clear: Yubico had internally replicated our work, contacted us to gather information about what we have not released so far, asked us for help to create a PoC, BUT DID NOT TELL US ANYTHING ABOUT THEIR INTENTIONS?!
 Then went to Google, two days later submitting a comprehensive analysis of the research, claiming to have new original content and gaining a 5.000 USD bounty for this (which they donated to charity, maybe because it did not really feel right?)!

-As for our bug submitted two days before we did declined a bounty and someone commented that "HID access is already known".
+As for our bug submitted two days before we were declined a bounty and someone commented that "HID access is already known".
 As of today the issue is still restricted and I will not post the full information therefore.
 But I can post what we submitted in the first place showing we submitted a PoC and two issues, a memory corruption and the HID access also submitted by Yubico: